Osaka returns to spotlight on red carpet at The ESPYS

 The world’s highest-paid female athlete faced a slew of photographers in New York, with one being heard urging her, “Nice smile” as cameras clicked furiously.
 Osaka offered a faint closed-mouth smile in response.

-Osaka won as the best athlete in women’s sports at the annual show honoring the year’s top athletes and sports moments.
+Osaka won trophies as the best athlete in women’s sports and best women’s tennis player at the annual show honoring the year’s top athletes and sports moments.
 It was moved to New York from Los Angeles this year because of the coronavirus pandemic.

+Tom Brady won best men’s athlete and his Tampa Bay Buccaneers were named best team.
+The quarterback, who turns 44 next month, won his seventh Super Bowl title this year in his first season with the Bucs.

 Charlotte Hornets rookie LaMelo Ball won as best breakthrough athlete.
 The best game award was Gonzaga’s 93-90 win over UCLA in the semifinals of the men’s NCAA Tournament.
 DeVonta Smith, who won the Heisman Trophy at Alabama and now plays for the Philadelphia Eagles, won as best men’s college athlete.